Nafees10/qscript/spec/syntax.md

 ```

 ## Variable Scope
 Variables are only available inside the "scope" they are declared in.
 In the code below:

 ```
 var int someGlobalVar;
-public fn void main(int count){
+public fn main(int count){
 	var int i = 0;
 	while (i < count){
 		var int j;